OddOneOut/bwp-google-xml-sitemaps/readme.txt

 5. Google News Sitemap

 == Changelog ==

+= 1.2.1 =
+As you might have guessed, this release focuses on improving the new Google News Sitemap Module which was introduced in 1.2.0.
+Below are some enhancements:

+* Added new languages (Spanish, German, Polish, Portuguese, etc.).
+* Added a new hook (`bwp_gxs_news_name`) that allows you to set a custom sitename without having to change the sitename setting inside WordPress.
+* Added a new option that allows you to choose whether to use news categories or news tags as keywords (very experimental and can be inefficient if you have a lot of posts).
+* WordPress's timezone settings are now properly respected.
+* Genres tags are omitted entirely if no genres are set for a particular categories.
+* A new Multi-category mode (disabled by default) has been added that offers the following features:
+	* If a post is in both an included and an excluded category, it's now excluded.
+	* If a post is in two or more categories, it can now have all genres that are assigned to those categories.
+	* If a post is in two or more categories, it can now have all categories as its keywords (only if you choose to use news categories as keywords of course)

+Other functionality of BWP GXS remains the same, so test the News sitemap as much as you can and report any bug you may stumble upon.
+Enjoy :).

 = 1.2.0 =
 * Added a Google News sitemap module.
 Creating a news sitemap has never been so easy!
 More information can be found [here](http://betterwp.net/314-bwp-gxs-1-2-0-with-news-sitemap/).